Bira/octopus-carnival/_drafts/wir-mm-4e-efreet.md

 noble with their own title, holdings and multitudes of servants and slaves.
 Though the number of existing efreets is on the small side, they project an incredible amount of power from their citadels spun from fire and metal.
-The greatest such settlement is the City of Brass, an oasis of stability that has stood unchanging since the dawn of time.
+The greatest such settlement is the City of Brass, an oasis of stability in the Elemental Chaos that has stood unchanging since the dawn of time.
 From there, the Lord of All Efreets rules their civilization.

 Efreet houses constantly scheme against each other, and when one of them wins such a dispute they usually take a member of the losing house as a servant and